 Our firm handles the following types of drug crimes:

-Simple possession - Possessing a small amount of drugs for personal use.
+Simple possession of controlled substance- Possessing a small amount of drugs for personal use.

 Possession with intent to distribute - Possessing a large amount of drugs for sale or distribution.
 Other signs the police look for include a weighing scale, small baggies, and a significant amount of cash.